kiwanowski/diversity/README.md

 ## Limitations

-Micromod edition is a proof of concept and will not work as there is no firmware available (yet).
+Files in the micromod and esp32 are a proof of concept and will not work with M8 firmware.

 ## Support